maael/neutralino-phaser-template/README.md

 All with hot reload, as parallel processes.
 Build will also purge the unused Tailwind, to keep sizes minimal.

 Probably the best way to add different screens is something like `react-router`.

+# Notes

+- `convert +append *.png lightning.png` - Combines images into a line using ImageMagick

 # Icon credits